Vermont Divisions and Units

 The Nulhegan Basin Division is located in the most remote part of Vermont in the towns of Brunswick, Ferdinand, Bloomfield, and Lewis.
 The division headquarters and visitor contact station is located in Brunswick (about 10 miles east of Island Pond).
 Refuge lands consist of more than 26,600 acres of conifer and deciduous forest interspersed with forested wetlands, peatlands and shrub swamps, and contain three of the four tributaries of the Nulhegan River.
 These lands are nested within a working forest landscape exceeding 150,000 acres.
 Located just a few miles south of the Canadian border, the basin’s vegetation most closely resembles that of the northern Appalachian Mountains, interspersed with elements of the boreal forest to the north.
 This division is known for abundant songbirds, particularly boreal species and warblers, and has been designated an Important Bird Area by the National Audubon Society.
 It is open to the public for hunting, fishing, wildlife observation and photography, environmental education, and interpretation.

 Visitor opportunities include formal trails, as well as access to remote areas off trails.
 Hunting (ruffed grouse, snowshoe hare, deer, and moose), fishing, and bird watching are popular activities.
+The Nulhegan Basin Division is open to the public 24 hours a day.

 The Nulhegan Basin Division also contains a visitor contact station (open daily from 8:00am to 4:30pm).
 Admission to the exhibits is free.
 Scenic overlooks at the visitor contact station and Lewis Pond provide panoramic views of the Nulhegan Basin.